pablo-meier/Pablog/frog-sources/posts/2018-01-23-services-monoliths-modularity.md

 > and a pretty kick-ass mustache to feel more confident [...]

-Erlang programs use "components as self-contained, share-nothing, monitored, restartable servers with and API to callers" as _the default_ way to program virtually everything.
-It's such the default that someone made [a "microservices module"][14] that's jokingly just [our beloved `gen_server`][15], arguably the most-used module in Erlang.
+Erlang programs use "components as self-contained, share-nothing, monitored, restartable servers with an API to callers" as _the default_ way to program virtually everything.
+It's such the default that someone made [a "microservices module"][14] that's jokingly just [our beloved `gen_server`][15], arguably the most-used abstraction in Erlang.

-I'm obviously not advocating "JUST REWRITE IT ALL IN ERLANG!!" (though please go and be That Person at your company 🍿), I'm just taking this opportunity to plug the language/runtime I think software engineers will learn the most from when wanting to structure applications in this environment.
+I obviously don't advocate "JUST REWRITE IT ALL IN ERLANG!!" (though please go and be That Person at your company 🍿), I'm just taking this opportunity to plug the language/runtime I think software engineers will learn the most from when wanting to structure applications like this.

 ### How do you cut a monolith?
 Not with message brokers